Oefenweb/ansible-locales/README.md

 #### Author Information

-Mischa ter Smitten (based on work of knopki)
+Mischa ter Smitten (based on work of knopki and nickjj)

 #### Feedback, bug-reports, requests, ...